OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-hover-effect/README.md

+# 🐞 Creating a CSS-only Expanding Card with a Hover Effect

 This document details a CSS-only solution for creating an expanding card effect on hover.
 No JavaScript is required.
 The effect involves a card that smoothly expands to reveal more content when the mouse hovers over it, and collapses back when the mouse leaves.
 We'll use pure CSS3 to achieve this.